 Bottom line: There are some healthier options at Buffalo Wild Wings, but not many.

 Get my Healthy Restaurant Cheat Sheets with the top healthy choices at all my favorite fast food and casual dining places!!

 So there you have my healthy eating at Buffalo Wild Wings tips!
 Next time I go to BWW I will be ordering a snack pack of boneless wings with chipotle BBQ sauce, a caesar side salad, lots of celery, and a diet coke.

-This is a smart meal that is very “sports bar” and “Buffalo Wild Wings” to me, but still a reasonably healthy option.
+This is a classic game day meal that is very “sports bar” and “Buffalo Wild Wings” to me, but still a reasonably healthy option.
 There aren’t a ton of best choices at Buffalo Wild Wings but you can definitely find some options.